Valonia (alga): Taxonomy and nomenclature

-General morphological description
+General morphology

 Thalli

-The succulent thallus of Valonia exhibits various shapes and form depending on species: vesicular or tubular cells forming either irregular cushions or hemispherical domes of intermediate sizes.
-Thalli color can be green to dark green, olive-green, and brownish-green in some species.
+The succulent thallus of Valonia exhibits various shapes and forms depending on species: vesicular or tubular cells forming either irregular cushions or hemispherical domes of intermediate sizes.
+Thalli color can be green to dark green, olive-green, and brownish green in some species.

 Vesicles and rhizoid systems

 The vesicles can be subspherical, subclavate, elongate, or deformed.
 The branching of vesicles begins at the lenticular cells, which can be terminal and subdichotomous, or lateral and irregular.
-Seaweeds are attached to the substratum by short rhizoid system to basal rhizoidal cells.
+Seaweeds are attached to the substratum by a short rhizoid system to basal rhizoidal cells.